slaclab/beamtime-calibration-suite/docs/setup.md

 source setup.sh // must be run in each new terminal session (or added to ~/bashric) cd suite_scripts mkdir setup_test_output
-//OUTPUT_ROOT=. makes the script to look relative to the current directory for the output-folder OUTPUT_ROOT=. python EventScanParallelSlice.py -r 102 --maxNevents 500 -p /setup_test_outputi
+# OUTPUT_ROOT=. makes the script to look relative to the current directory for the output-folder
+OUTPUT_ROOT=. python EventScanParallelSlice.py -r 102 --maxNevents 500 -p /setup_test_output
-//let the script run to completion... ls -lt setup_test_output
+# let the script run to completion...
+ls -lt setup_test_output
-//if ran correctly, should see these non-empty files: eventNumbers_c0_r102_rixx1005922.npy  EventScanParallel_c0_r102__n666.h5  means_c0_r102_rixx1005922.npy
+# if ran correctly, should see some non-empty files in the output dir:
+eventNumbers_c0_r102_rixx1005922.npy  EventScanParallel_c0_r102__n666.h5  means_c0_r102_rixx1005922.npy
 ```

-## 9: Run the tests (optional):
+## 9: Run the tests (optional, mainly for use during development):
 * run the following terminal commands:
 ```
 cd ~/repos/beamtime_calibtation_suite
-// setup the test dependencies and test_data submodule source setup_developers.sh pytest .
+# setup the test dependencies and test_data submodule
+source setup_developers.sh
+pytest .
 ```